bigmoves/orchestrate-cli/README.md

 the starting position of the results. (default: 0)

-Examples:
+**Examples:**

-`orchestrate search users "*"`
+`orchestrate search users "*" --limit 20`

-Returns all users in the collection.
+Searches all documents in the users collection, limiting the results to 20.

 `orchestrate search users "Wayne"`

-Searches through all of the key/value pairs in a collection for the keyword "Garth".
+Searches all documents and values in the users collection for the keyword "Wayne".

-`orchestrate search users "value.name: 'Wayne'"`
+`orchestrate search users "value.location: 'Aurora'"`

-Only searches by the name key on each item in a collection.
+Searches all documents with value.location matching the keyword.

 ## Events